pylint-dev/pylint/doc/data/messages/b/bad-indentation/details.rst

-Option ``--indent-string`` is used as indentation unit for this check.
+The option ``--indent-string`` can be used to set the indentation unit for this check.